 The key state agencies involved in regulating this new complicated “ecosystem” are:

-This first article (in a two part series) focuses on the basic definitions and guidelines applicable to cultivators, processors, and dispensaries.
-It provides an overview of the licensing and inspection provisions as they relate to scale and investor cost.
+This first article (in a two-part series) focuses on the basic definitions and guidelines applicable to cultivators, processors, and dispensaries.
+It provides an overview of the licensing and inspection provisions related to scaling and investor costs.
 The second article in the series will look at entrepreneurs who are developing businesses to implement and distribute medical marijuana in Ohio.

 What is a cannabis cultivator?

 A “cultivator” is an entity that grows, harvests, packages, and transports medical marijuana.
-A “Level I cultivator” is a cultivator that is permitted to operate up to 25,000 sq. ft.of space for marijuana cultivation.
-A “Level II cultivator” is a cultivator that is permitted to operate up to 3,000 thousand sq. ft. of space for marijuana cultivation.
+A “Level I cultivator” is a cultivator that is permitted to operate up to 25,000 sq. ft. of space for marijuana cultivation.
+A “Level II cultivator” is a cultivator that is allowed to use up to 3,000 thousand sq. ft. of space for marijuana cultivation.
 After September 8, 2018, the Department of Commerce may issue additional cultivator provisional licenses if the population of the state and the number of patients seeking to use medical marijuana support additional licenses.
 The Department of Commerce has already issued thirteen Level I licenses to twelve cultivators (one cultivator will be operating in two different municipalities).
-It has issued fifteen Level II licenses to twelve cultivators (one cultivator has 3 locations and another cultivator has 2 locations).
+It has given fifteen Level II licenses to twelve cultivators (one cultivator has 3 locations, and another cultivator has 2 locations).

 What is a processor?

 A “processor” is an entity that manufactures medical marijuana products.
-These products include oils, edibles, and other items that are made from the raw materials provided by cultivators to be sold at dispensaries.
-The Department of Commerce may issue up to forty provisional processor licenses.
-The Department accepted applications only during an eleven day period in December 2017.
+These products include oils, edibles, and made other items from the raw materials provided by cultivators to be sold at dispensaries.
+The Department of Commerce may issue up to forty provisional processor licenses and accept applications only during an eleven-day period in December 2017.
 Similar to the potential increase in cultivators’ licenses, the Department of Commerce may issue additional processor provisional licenses if Ohio’s population and the number of patients seeking to use medical marijuana support additional licenses.

 What is a dispensary?